superfly/docs/blueprints/sticky-sessions.html.md

    data-controller="sticky-session">
 ```

-These attributes identify the machine instance to direct future requests to, and the name of the Stimulus controller to be used to make this happen.
+These attributes identify the Machine instance to direct future requests to, and the name of the Stimulus controller to be used to make this happen.

 Place the following into `app/javascript/controllers/sticky-session.js`: